Vonage/vivid-3/libs/components/README.md

 # Vivid Web Components

-Vonage's UI essentials for building modern web applications, bound to provide a **safe**, **simple** and **intuitive** interface.
+Vonage's modern web applications essential UI elements, bound to provide a **safe**, **simple** and **intuitive** interface.

+-- TODO add visual - GIF or image reflecting an easy integration of vivid in code and page result

 ## Getting Started

-To integrate Vivid into your project, run:
+To integrate Vivid components into your project, run:

 ```bash
 npm install @vonage/vivid # or yarn add @vonage/vivid
 ```

-Then, you can import the components in your project:
+Then, import components in your project:

-use:

 ```js
 import '@vonage/vivid/button';
 ```

+And include in HTML:

 ```html
 <vwc-button label="Click me"></vwc-button>